JudeVdByl/Legal-and-Security-Compliance-Review-for-TechFite/README.md

-# Project Title: Legal and Security Compliance Review for TechFite
+# Legal and Security Compliance Review for TechFite

 ## Objective
 The project aims to review and address the legal and cybersecurity compliance gaps identified within TechFite, focusing on violations of key laws such as the Computer Fraud and Abuse Act (CFAA), the Electronic Communications Privacy Act (ECPA), and the Sarbanes-Oxley Act (SOX).
 The goal is to strengthen the company's internal controls, ensure legal compliance, and prevent future breaches.